aws/aws-eks-best-practices/content/upgrades/index.md

 ## Overview

 A Kubernetes version encompasses both the control plane and the data plane.
 To ensure smooth operation, both the control plane and the data plane should run the same [Kubernetes minor version, such as 1.24](https://kubernetes.io/releases/version-skew-policy/#supported-versions).
+While AWS manages and upgrades the control plane, updating the worker nodes in the data plane is your responsibility.

-* **Control plane** — The control plane version is defined by the Kubernetes API server.
-In EKS clusters, this is managed by AWS.
-Upgrades to the control plane version are started using the AWS API.
+* **Control plane** — The version of the control plane is determined by the Kubernetes API server.
+In Amazon EKS clusters, AWS takes care of managing this component.
+Control plane upgrades can be initiated via the AWS API.
-* **Data plane** — The data plane version references the version of the Kubelet running on your nodes.
-Different nodes in the same cluster may have different versions.
-See the version of all nodes with `kubectl get nodes`.
+* **Data plane** — The data plane version is associated with the Kubelet versions running on your individual nodes.
+It's possible to have nodes in the same cluster running different versions.
+You can check the versions of all nodes by running `kubectl get nodes`.

+## Before Upgrading

+If you're planning to upgrade your Kubernetes version in Amazon EKS, there are a few important policies, tools, and procedures you should put in place before starting an upgrade.

+* **Understand Deprecation Policies** — Gain a deep understanding of how the  [Kubernetes deprecation policy](https://kubernetes.io/docs/reference/using-api/deprecation-policy/) works.
+Be aware of any upcoming changes that may affect your existing applications.
+Newer versions of Kubernetes often phase out certain APIs and features, potentially causing issues for running applications.
+* **Review Kubernetes Change Log** — Thoroughly review the [Kubernetes change log](https://github.com/kubernetes/kubernetes/tree/master/CHANGELOG) alongside [Amazon EKS Kubernetes versions](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html) to understand any possible impact to your cluster, such as breaking changes that may affect your workloads.
+* **Assess Cluster Add-Ons Compatibility** — Amazon EKS doesn't automatically update an add-on when new versions are released or after you update your cluster to a new Kubernetes minor version.
+Review [Updating an add-on](https://docs.aws.amazon.com/eks/latest/userguide/managing-add-ons.html#updating-an-add-on) to understand the compatibility of any existing cluster add-ons with the cluster version you intend to upgrade to.
+* **Enable Control Plane Logging** — Enable [control plane logging](https://docs.aws.amazon.com/eks/latest/userguide/control-plane-logs.html) to capture logs, errors, or issues that can arise during the upgrade process.
+Consider reviewing these logs for any anomalies.
+Test cluster upgrades in a non-production environment, or integrate automated tests into your continuous integration workflow to assess version compatibility with your applications, controllers, and custom integrations.
+* **Explore eksctl for Cluster Management** — Consider using [eksctl](https://eksctl.io/) to manage your EKS cluster.
+It provides you with the ability to [update the control plane, manage add-ons, and handle worker node updates](https://eksctl.io/usage/cluster-upgrade/) out-of-the-box.
+* **Opt for Managed Node Groups or EKS on Fargate** — Streamline and automate worker node upgrades by using [EKS managed node groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html) or [EKS on Fargate](https://docs.aws.amazon.com/eks/latest/userguide/fargate.html).
+These options simplify the process and reduce manual intervention.
+* **Utilize kubectl Convert Plugin** — Leverage the [kubectl convert plugin](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/#install-kubectl-convert-plugin) to facilitate the [conversion of Kubernetes manifest files](https://kubernetes.io/docs/tasks/tools/included/kubectl-convert-overview/) between different API versions.
+This can help ensure that your configurations remain compatible with the new Kubernetes version.

-## Keep your cluster updated
+## Keep your cluster up-to-date

-Keeping up with Kubernetes releases is a critical component of the shared responsibility model when adopting EKS and Kubernetes.

-Past a certain point (usually 1 year), the Kubernetes community stops releasing bug and CVE patches.
-Additionally, the Kubernetes project does not encourage CVE submission for deprecated versions.
-This means that vulnerabilities specific to an older version of Kubernetes may not even be reported, leaving you exposed with no notice and no remediation options in the case of a vulnerability.

-We consider this to be an unacceptable security posture for EKS and our customers, leading to the current policy of automatic upgrades to newer versions.
-[Review the EKS version support policy](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html).

-If your cluster is not upgraded before the end of support date, it will be automatically upgraded to the next supported version.
-[Review the Version FAQ for more information.](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html#version-deprecation) Without proper testing and preparation this may disrupt workloads and controllers. **It is highly recommended you stay up to date with Kubernetes releases in EKS.**

-Develop a well-documented process for handling cluster upgrades.
-Build runbooks and tooling to support cluster upgrades.

-Plan to regularly upgrade your cluster.
-To keep up with EKS Kubernetes releases, upgrade clusters at least once per year.
+Staying current with Kubernetes updates is paramount for a secure and efficient EKS environment, reflecting the shared responsibility model in Amazon EKS.
+By integrating these strategies into your operational workflow, you're positioning yourself to maintain up-to-date, secure clusters that take full advantage of the latest features and improvements.
+Tactics:

+* **Supported Version Policy** — Aligned with the Kubernetes community, Amazon EKS typically provides three active Kubernetes versions while deprecating a fourth version each year.
+Deprecation notices are issued at least 60 days before a version reaches its end-of-support date.
+For more details, refer to the [EKS Version FAQ](https://aws.amazon.com/eks/eks-version-faq/).
+* **Auto-Upgrade Policy** — We strongly recommend staying in sync with Kubernetes updates in your EKS cluster.
+Kubernetes community support, including bug fixes and security patches, typically ceases for versions older than one year.
+Deprecated versions may also lack vulnerability reporting, posing a potential risk.
+Failure to proactively upgrade before a version's end-of-life triggers an automatic upgrade, which could disrupt your workloads and systems.
+For additional information, consult the [EKS Version Support Policy](https://aws.amazon.com/eks/eks-version-support-policy/).
+* **Create Upgrade Runbooks** — Establish a well-documented process for managing upgrades.
+As part of your proactive approach, develop runbooks and specialized tools tailored to your upgrade process.
+This not only enhances your preparedness but also simplifies complex transitions.
+Make it a standard practice to upgrade your clusters at least once a year.
+This practice aligns you with ongoing technological advancements, thereby boosting the efficiency and security of your environment.

 ## Review the EKS release calendar